villepreux/dom/README.md

       "")
     ).

-    rss(). // I'm also interseted in having a RSS feed and json-content from my content jsonfeed().
+    rss(). // I'm also interested in having a RSS feed and json-content from my content jsonfeed().

   "");